Validating the Document

 •A validation check

-Since the Validation on Modification feature is switched on by default, any validation error created during editing will be immediately flagged, with the error message/s being displayed in the Messages Window.
-If you do not want background validation, you can switch off Validation on Modification in the Validation settings of the Options dialog.
-In the event you do this, note that you can always carry out well-formed checks and validation checks separately at any time by invoking the respective command in the XML menu.
+Since the Validate on Edit feature is switched on by default, any validation error created during editing will be immediately flagged, with the error message/s being displayed in the Messages Window.
+If you do not want background validation, you can switch off Validate on Edit in the Validation settings of the Options dialog.
+In the event you do this, note that you can always carry out well-formed checks and validation checks at any time by invoking the respective command in the XML menu.
 This part of the tutorial shows you how to carry out these checks.

-An XML document is well-formed if starting tags match closing tags, elements are nested correctly, there are no misplaced or missing characters (such as an entity without its semi-colon delimiter).
+An XML document is well-formed if starting tags match closing tags, elements are nested correctly, and there are no misplaced or missing characters (such as an entity without its semi-colon delimiter).
 You can do a well-formedness check in any editing view.
 Check your document as follows:

-Let us now complete the document (enter data for the Person element) before revalidating.
+Let us now complete the document (by entering the remaining data of the first Person element) before revalidating.